videosdk-live/videosdk-docs/react_native_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-4. Add this line to `android/gradle.properties`:

 ```java title="android/gradle.properties"
 /* This one fixes a weird WebRTC runtime problem on some devices. */ android.enableDexingArtifactTransform.desugaring=false
 ```

-5. Add below line in the `android/app/proguard-rules.pro` (optional: if you are using Proguard):

 ```java title="android/app/proguard-rules.pro"
 -keep class org.webrtc.** { *; }
 ```

 ### iOS Setup